RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-08-02-bri-wedding.md

 ![](2021-08-02-bri-wedding/father_daughter_dance.JPG)

-And I also co-MC'ed the two shoes game
+And I also co-MC'ed a game called Two Shoes, in which the bride and groom are asked comparative questions about each other (e.g. who's more likely to burn dinner) and have to answer without seeing the other's answer.

 ![](2021-08-02-bri-wedding/two_shoes.JPG)